cutlersr/iggypop/README.rst

 Design features
 =====

 The yaml/ `folder <#yaml>`_ contains parameter files for some common design strategies.
 The yamls are well-commented and easy to modify if you want custom design parameters.
+You can set almost every design parameter on the command line as well.

 MoClo-compatible CDSs